How Do You Get a Food Handlers License in New York?

 It depends on the jurisdiction where you work.
 Check your local health department for their specific requirements.
-But typically, it's a three-step process:
+Learn2Serve® food handler training is ANSI-accredited and accepted by many New York employers and counties!

 - Take an approved food handler course